John-Kingham/random-old-books/README.md

   - I used Microsoft Co-Pilot to help me develop the user personas.
 - Colour palette
   - Used https://imagecolorpicker.com/ to extract hex colours from images.
+  - Used https://webaim.org/resources/contrastchecker/ to adjust foreground and background colours until a sufficient contrast was achieved to pass all checks.
 - Favicon
   - Used https://gauger.io/fonticon/ to create a favicon image from an icon.
   - Used https://favicon.io/ to convert the favicon into multiple favicon formats.